crozone/relaysbc-programs/community/tetris/README.md

-# Tetris
+# Relaytris

-A Tetris clone implementation for the single board relay computer.
+A Tetris-like game implementation for the single board relay computer.

 ## Memory Map